ThoughtWorksInc/sbt-scala-js-map/README.md

 This sbt plugin detects if a library is hosted on Github repository and let source map point to https://raw.githubusercontent.com/ instead of a local file path.

-### Alternative Options
+### Alternative options

-An alternative Option is specifying relative source mappings flag for Scala.js SBT plugin.
+An alternative option is specifying Scala.js's relative source mappings flag.

 However, this approach enforce library users cloning the library's source files into their local file system before debugging their applications.